stgrky/Project_2/README.md

     * mysql2:

-2. Users will need to install mySQL in order to create a database using the burgers_db schema and seed files.
+2. Users will need to install mySQL in order to create a database.

 3. Users should enter their own personal mySQL password in the connection.js file.